extmod/extensions-source/README.md

 This project does not have any affiliation with the content providers available.

 This project is not affiliated with Mihon/Tachiyomi.
 Don't ask for help about these extensions at the official support means of Mihon/Tachiyomi.
-All credits to the codebase goes to the original contributors.
+All credits to the codebase goes to the original contributors..